 The authors examined the analyst’s interventions and interpretations to see what they addressed in Adam’s associations and how they could see the effects of interventions on changes in his psychic functioning.
 In the first session on the couch, Adam draws the analyst into a fantasy enactment:

 P. …it feels like a I am lying on the couch with my head on your lap and I am thinking that I really should be doing this with my wife not you.
 Really…this feels wrong.
-(He looked slightly anguished when he paused.
+(He looked slightly anguished when he paused).

 A: Wrong?